 Ohrid, Macedonia

 If you’re planning a trip to the Balkans for the first time, you can’t miss Ohrid in Macedonia.
-This stunning lakeside town is packed with things to do and see, from its beautiful ancient churches and monasteries to its Venetian-style architecture, and with a population of around fifty thousand people, modern-day Ohrid is one of the oldest human settlements in Europe.
+This stunning lakeside town is packed with things to do and see, from its beautiful ancient churches and monasteries to its Venetian-style architecture.
+With a population of around fifty thousand people, modern-day Ohrid is one of the oldest human settlements in Europe.

 Situated on the shores of Lake Ohrid, Ohrid is also one of the best places in the Balkans for outdoor activities like hiking, swimming, and kayaking.
 And, of course, no visit to Ohrid would be complete without sampling some of the delicious local food!

-The city has a unique blend of old-world charm combined with modern amenities, making it an ideal destination for those seeking culture, natural beauty, and relaxation.
+The city’s unique blend of old-world charm and modern amenities makes it an ideal destination for those seeking culture, natural beauty, and relaxation.
 The lake provides stunning views from nearly every angle, while the mountain ranges serve as a spectacular backdrop throughout the year.
-With its convenient location near other Balkan countries such as Albania, Montenegro, and Greece, Ohrid makes an excellent starting point for any traveler exploring this often-overlooked region in Europe.
+With its convenient location near other Balkan countries such as Albania, Montenegro, and Greece, Ohrid makes an excellent starting point for any traveler exploring this often-overlooked European region.

 Kotor, Montenegro